 Rapid Antigen Tests

-At RapidTests, you can buy the Covid travel tests you need for travelling from UK to Lithuania and from Lithuania to UK.
-You’ll get your results in 20 minutes and a doctor-signed certificate in 12 hours.
-Order online today with free standard delivery.
+At RapidTests, you can travel unvaccinated without any hassle to Slovenia.
+Perform your antigen test before you travel.
+Get your results in 20 minutes and a doctor-signed certificate in 12 hours.
+Order online today, free standard delivery.

-Lithuania will accept the UK’s proof of COVID-19 recovery and vaccination record and proof of COVID-19 vaccination issued in the Crown Dependencies.
-Your final vaccine dose must have been administered within the last 12 months prior to travel.
-If you are travelling with a printed PDF proof of vaccination status, it must date from 1 November 2021 to ensure that the certificate can be scanned successfully.
+Slovenia will accept the UK’s proof of COVID-19 recovery and vaccination record.
+If you are travelling with a printed PDF proof of vaccination status, it must date from 1 November to ensure that the certificate can be scanned successfully.